“Affordable luxury and lashings of local character”

 The wooden kitchen table seats four, a great excuse to invite guests to savour your newly acquired skills in Maltese cuisine.

-A Maltese “Antiporta”(traditional Maltese second door) seperates the entrance hall from the front door.
-Settle down with a cup of tea and watch a DVD from the library to while away the evening after a fine dinner or a theatre evening at the Manoel Theatre in Valletta.
+A Maltese “Antiporta”(traditional Maltese second door) separates the entrance hall from the front door.
+Settle down with a cup of tea and have a read from the library to while away the evening after a fine dinner or a theatre evening at the Manoel Theatre in Valletta.

-The big artwork above the 2 seater sofa is an original photographic interpretation of the famous painting by Eugene Delacroix.
+The big artwork above the 2 seater sofa is a reproduction of the famous painting by Eugene Delacroix.
 Eugene’s original is at the Musee du Louvre.

 The big window still has the original wrought iron guard.